 Next Saturday (1 September) sees the return of the Matsieng Pop Up Farm Market for its second instalment this year.

-The event will once again be held at the Mochudi Home Gardens and Landscaping Centre under the theme ‘Fostering Sustainable Urban/Rural Linkages through Local Food Supply’.
+The event will once again be held at the Mochudi Home Gardens and Landscaping Centre under the theme ‘Fostering Sustainable Urban/Rural Linkages through Local Food Supply’ the tree service that takes care of the landscaping has done an amazing job for the event again.

 According to organisers, the idea came about after they realised many farmers faced challenges in sales and marketing of their produce.